-Occupational (or work-related) asthma is the most common occupational lung disease in the U.S., according to the National Heart, Lung, and Blood Institute (NHLBI) and the American Lung Association (ALA).
-With over 300 substances that can cause or worsen asthma, employees in all types of industries from healthcare to agriculture are at risk.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. assist workers in getting the benefits to which they are entitled after being diagnosed with an occupational respiratory disease.
+Work-related asthma is the most common occupational lung disease in the U.S., according to the National Heart, Lung, and Blood Institute (NHLBI) and the American Lung Association (ALA).
+Employees in all types of industries from health care to agriculture are at risk for developing occupational asthma.

 - Construction workers

 - Grain elevator workers

 - Health care workers

 - Plastics workers